 California has approved rules to curtail the presence of hazardous flame-retardant chemicals in furniture, Gov. Jerry Brown announced on Thursday.

-"Today, California is curbing toxic chemicals found in everything from high chairs to sofas," Brown said in a release.
-"These new standards will keep the furniture in our homes fire-safe and limit unnecessary exposure to toxic flame retardants."
+“Today, California is curbing toxic chemicals found in everything from high chairs to sofas,” Brown said in a prepared statement.
+“These new standards will keep the furniture in our homes fire-safe and limit unnecessary exposure to toxic flame retardants.”

 Health advocates have pushed for a rule change that would limit the sale of furniture containing chemically treated, flame-resistant foam.
 The new guidelines require furniture to be capable of withstanding smoldering fires, rather than the stricter open flame standard that had strengthened the case for using flame-resistant chemicals.

-"We don't specify how manufacturers manufacture, we tell them they have to meet a standard," Department of Toxic Substances Control spokesman Russ Heimerich said.
-Now that the open-flame safeguard is no longer required, Heimerich added, "most of them have said it doesn't make sense to spend that extra money."
+“We don’t specify how manufacturers manufacture, we tell them they have to meet a standard,” Department of Consumer Affairs spokesman Russ Heimerich said.
+Now that the open-flame safeguard is no longer required, Heimerich added, “most of them have said it doesn’t make sense to spend that extra money.”

-Opposing the rules have been chemical companies arguing that the downgraded standards expose people to a higher risk of fire.
+Chemical companies opposed the rules, arguing that the downgraded standards expose people to a higher risk of fire.